JansenKat/scooter-app/Resources/blurbs/README.txt

 • Rides that went nowhere
 • Explore a random ride that someone took in Austin
 • What is the red zone, or neighborhoods you just shouldn't leave scooters in?
-• What is the complaints for in a specific zip code?
+• What are the percent of complaints, rides in, rides out, and other stats about specific zip codes?

 We hope you'll find this data to be as interesting as we did, regardless of whether you consider yourself a part of the shared mobility revolution or not.